luigiMinardi/movieClubFront/README.md

 THIS PROJECT USE IMAGES AND NAMES OWNED BY [NETFLIX](https://www.netflix.com/) AND [THE MOVIE DATABASE](https://www.themoviedb.org/documentation/api) (PROVIDES THE DATA OF THE MOVIES).

-I DO **NOT** OWN ANY IMAGE OR NAME OF THIS APLICATION.
+I DO **NOT** OWN ANY IMAGE OR NAME OF THIS APPLICATION.
 THIS PROJECT IS PROVIDED AT IT IS AND IS JUST AND **ONLY** TO TEST AND IMPROVE MY OWN ABILITIES WITH REACT, REDUX AND CSS (STYLED COMPONENTS).
 IF YOU WAN'T TO CLONE THIS REPO DO **NOT** USE THE IMAGES NOR NAMES WITHOUT PERMISSION OF THE OWNERS.
 IF YOU ARE NETFLIX, I'M SEARCHING FOR A JOB.

 # 🎬 Xilften, the movie club that is definitely not a copy of Netflix.